diseased-finger/laraval-instructions/README.md

 #### Creating Database Migration

 We now want to create the table.
-We can do this automatically using database migrations.
+We can do this automatically using database migrations... is what I wolud say if Laraval was actually good.
 As before, go into the terminal interface in your docker container and run `php artisan make:migration create_product_table`.
 If you are curious as to what that did, you can go into `database/migrations/{most recent migration}`, and have a look!
 If something looks not right, roll back the migration using `php artisan migrate:rollback`, and find out what happened.

-**Fuck Laraval Database Migrations**
+I personally don't understand how migrations work.
+Aparently they are supposed to automatically load the columns as you need them, but that clearly is not the case as it has not with `DatabaseSeeder.php`.
+In other words; **Fuck Laraval Database Migrations**.
+There is probably a way to do it somewhere, but I'm not sure at the moment

-Go into the most recent migration and modify the `up()` function.
+To get around this issue, go into the most recent migration and modify the `up()` function.
 You want to replace the current `product` table creation because you'll notice how NONE of the columns we want are inside of it.

 Add them as such: